AndrewGlaudell/GaussSynth/README.md

 ## Installation Instructions:
-Install the file GaussSynth.m wherever you would like.
+Install the file GaussSynth.wl wherever you would like.
 To make things simplest, save to somewhere in your current Mathematica $Path or your working directory.

 ## Loading Instructions:
-Make sure that GaussSynth.m is saved to somewhere on your current Mathematica $Path or in your current working directory.
-If it is not, either add that location to the $Path (see https://reference.wolfram.com/language/ref/$Path.html) or set your current directory to the one which includes GaussSynth.m with SetDirectory (see https://reference.wolfram.com/language/ref/SetDirectory.html).
+Make sure that GaussSynth.wl is saved to somewhere on your current Mathematica $Path or in your current working directory.
+If it is not, either add that location to the $Path (see https://reference.wolfram.com/language/ref/$Path.html) or set your current directory to the one which includes GaussSynth.wl with SetDirectory (see https://reference.wolfram.com/language/ref/SetDirectory.html).

 Once this is done, use the following command to load the package: